laro/Cilia/README.md

 - **Simplified Syntax**
 Many of C++'s shortcomings stem from the fact that it inherited from C or that backwards compatibility with existing code must be guaranteed.
 Cilia can call into C++ (and vice versa), but is a separate language, so its _syntax_ does not need to be backwards compatible with C++.

-Cilia is mainly a **new syntax for C++**, so it has the same core features:
-- compiled to machine code,
-- high performance & low-level control,
-- statically typed,
-- object-oriented (with classes, inheritance, polymorphism),
-- generic programming (with templates, concepts),
-- memory & resource management with [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) & smart pointers (instead of garbage collection),
-- exceptions, const correctness,
-- compile-time computation, coroutines, static reflection.

-Furthermore it is a collection of – in my opinion – quite obvious ideas.
-And mostly taken from other programming languages, of course.

-> Currently it is more of a **wish list**, a "thought experiment".
-> But a transpiler seems to be feasible (like Herb Sutter is doing it with Cpp2).
-> In the long run one could imagine a Cilia parser/frontend, producing an AST for the common backend of an existing C++ compiler (like clang).

 ## Cilia by Example